Thiagomtr/thiagomtr/README.md

 ### Hi there 👋

-My name is Thiago Florentino, and I'm from Brazil (🇧🇷).
-I’m currently learning HTML, CSS, JavaScript.
+My name is Thiago Florentino, and I'm from Brazil.
+I’m currently learning HTML, CSS and JavaScript.
 Here you will find the progression of my learning!

 <!--